Natural gas price statistics

 Natural gas prices for household consumers, second half 2019

-This article highlights the development of natural gas prices for household and non-household consumers within the European Union (EU); it also includes price data from the United Kingdom, Liechtenstein, North Macedonia, Serbia, Turkey, Bosnia and Herzegovina, Moldova, Ukraine and Georgia.
+This article highlights the development of natural gas prices for household and non-household consumers within the European Union (EU); it also includes price data from the United Kingdom; Serbia, Turkey; Bosnia and Herzegovina; Moldova and Georgia.

 The price of energy in the EU depends on a range of different supply and demand conditions, including the geopolitical situation, the national energy mix, import diversification, network costs, environmental protection costs, severe weather conditions, or levels of excise and taxation.
 Note that prices presented in this article include taxes, levies and VAT for household consumers but exclude refundable taxes and levies and VAT for non-household consumers.